Aranteksupport/Aranteksupport.inzzii.com/index.md

 ## Set up your inzzii app Hardware

-If you really want to take advantage of all the benifits of the app you should have a tablet with NFC.
+If you really want to take advantage of all the benifits of the app, you should have a tablet with NFC.
 NFC can be used with our **in app EFT solution!!**.
-So **you dont need anny EFT hardware!!!**.
+So **you dont need any EFT hardware!!!**.
 We would like to inform you that the Pheriphial Hardware needs to live up to certain demands.
-When you want to connect for example a printer to the app, you need to have a Bluetooth or IP printer that is Epson TM80 compatible.
+* When you want to connect for example a **printer** to the app, you need to have a Bluetooth or an IP printer that is Epson TM80 compatible.
-The drawer should be connected to your receipt printer via a special cash drawer connector, usually of RJ11 typ (looks like the old telephone connector).
+* The **drawer** should be connected to your receipt printer via a special cash drawer connector, usually of RJ11 typ (looks like the old telephone connector).
-About EFT, at the moment we are very busy with implementing an integrated EFT solution in the inzzii app.
+* About **EFT**, at the moment we are very busy with implementing an integrated EFT solution in the inzzii app.
 We intend to have it up and running in October 2022.
+* To scan from the app you can connect a **scanner** or use the **camera** that is within your tablet

 ## inzzii POS Manuals